AztecProtocol/engineering-designs/in-progress/S&P Testnet/design.md

 * Prior to public release, Aztec Labs can internally run a stable network with 128 validators, 16 committee size, at least 0.1TPS with proving on for at least a period of 90 hours.
 * Prior to public release, Aztec Labs to publish node guide and setup instructions.
 * After public release, the deployed network in Phase 2 can survive 120 hours without a fatal crash.
 * Governance upgrade is successfully executed, and validators move to the new Rollup.

 ### Phase 3

+### Phase 4

 This is the final deployment before the Public Testnet launch, aimed at deploying a private network with full feature parity to the Public Testnet.